CodifyIt/CPJourney/Dynamic Programming/Set 0/readme.md

 ![Fibonacci(4) expansion](images/Fib(4)%20Tree.png)

-The computation of will be in following way.
+The answer will be generated as follows

 ![Fibonacci(4) expansion](images/Fib(4)%20Value%20Tree.png)